-The above outcomes are used as criteria to evaluate possible teaching models to teach accounting.
+The above outcomes are used as criteria to evaluate possible teaching methods to teach accounting.
 So the main research question of this paper becomes:

-R Q: Which teaching and learning model would be most appropriate to the development of the prescribed learning outcomes in undergraduate accounting programs?
+RQ: Which teaching and learning model would be most appropriate to the development of the prescribed learning outcomes in undergraduate accounting programs?